paradigmxyz/reth/book/cli/reth/debug/execution.md

           [default: 131072]

       --max-tx-pending-fetch <COUNT>
-          Max capacity of cache of hashes for transactions pending fetch..
+          Max capacity of cache of hashes for transactions pending fetch.

           [default: 25600]